ahare/framer/README.md

     $ framer frame "path_to_yaml_file", "path_to_output_dir"

-*NOTE:* You can execute `$ framer frame` without any arguments and Framer will look for a "framer.yml" in the current directory and build the output in the current directory by defualt.
+*NOTE:* You can execute `$ framer frame` without any arguments and Framer will look for a "framer.yml" in the current directory and build the output in the current directory by default.

 ## Contributing